opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 #### Notes

+- __Important__: switched order that spread `extraStateProperties` and `initialState` in `createScopedContext`.tsx so that can initialise extra state properties when create the provider.
+Make sure happy this is appropriate and does not break any existing use of `createScopedContext`.

 - Need to add tooltips on tracks.
-Implement a GenTrack tooletip in HTML (i.e. plain React).
-Probably need a dedicated tooltip state/context which set from the track and read from the tooltip
+Implement a GenTrack tooltip in HTML (i.e. plain React).
+Probably need a dedicated tooltip state/context which set from the track and read from the tooltip.

 - Could investigate `pixi-viewport` for zooming, panning etc. and 'culling' for allowing inexpensive unseen elements.